terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/CreateWebApplicationProject.txt

       - terasoluna-gfw-multi-web-blank-mybatis3-archetype
       - Archetype for generating a project to use MyBatis3 as O/R Mapper.
     * - 2.
-      - terasoluna-gfw-multi-web-blank-mybatis2-archetype
-      - Archetype for generating a project to use MyBatis2(with TERASOLUNA DAO) as O/R Mapper.
-    * - 3.
       - terasoluna-gfw-multi-web-blank-jpa-archetype
       - Archetype for generating a project to use JPA(with Spring Data JPA and Hibernate) as O/R Mapper.